 It comes to me as no surprise that she has authored a timely and much-needed book in today’s world, The Book of Calm: Clarity, Compassion, and Choice in a Turbulent World.

-I am honored to share with our Los O’Gradys in Mexico readers an excerpt from Nancy’s book, featuring some of my husband Frank’s very real and raw thoughts on a life well lived.
+I am honored to share with our Los O’Gradys in Mexico readers an excerpt from Nancy’s book, featuring some of my husband Frank’s very real and very raw thoughts on a life well lived.

 Listening to Your Own Story, by Nancy G. Shapiro